Domestic violence housing options

 The Sanctuary Project

 The Sanctuary Project assists repeat victims of domestic violence and hate crime to feel safe and remain in their homes, without having to make themselves voluntarily homeless.
 The main feature of the project is the creation of a 'sanctuary room', which consists of having an internal door replaced with a solid core door, reversing it to open outwards, so that the door jamb acts as an additional barrier.
 This provides a safe room or 'sanctuary' for victims to call from and await the arrival of the police.
+For more information please download the Sanctuary Project leaflet.

 The 'Sanctuary Project' is not seen as an immediate response, but a long-term solution to improving the client's quality of life.
 To be assessed for the Sanctuary Project, contact the Housing Assessment Team.